BrooksPatton/sum-api/README.md

 # sum-api

-An API that sums two numbers together and returns the result
+An API that sums two numbers together and returns the result.

+The source for this api can be found at https://github.com/BrooksPatton/sum-api

 # How to use